VictoriaKinkajou/data-collection-pipeline/README.md

 # Data Collection Pipeline
 An implementation of an industry grade data collection pipeline that runs scalably in the cloud.
 This project forms part of my coursework for the AiCore Data Analytics course.
-The final scraper file is scraper.py.
+The final scraper file is named scraper.py.

 ## Milestones 1-3
 I chose to scrape data for products on the Ocado website, as this is a search I often perform and I am familiar with the site.